turingschool/try-turing/frontend-online/what-is-fee/index.md

 <img class="small-img" src="{{ site.url }}/assets/images/comp.jpg" alt="To Do list application">
 <img class="small-img" src="{{ site.url }}/assets/images/comp-details.png" alt="One section of To Do List application, arrows pointing to each section to notate size and colors.">

-Front-end developers often work with designers, who provide detailed comps like the one above.
-These comps allow a front-end developer to focus on managing the complicated interactions of the site.
+Front-End developers often work with designers, who provide detailed comps like the one above.
+These comps allow a Front-End developer to focus on managing the complicated interactions of the site.

-There's a common misconception that the front-end is only about colors, fonts, and having a good eye.
-However, front-end development is more focused on making data useful, accessible, and interactive.
+There's a common misconception that the Front-End is only about colors, fonts, and having a good eye.
+However, this type of development is more focused on making data useful, accessible, and interactive.
 The code we write in JavaScript and other frameworks does a lot of heavy logical lifting.

 ## What technologies are used on the Front-End?

-The front-end of the web is based on three major technologies:
+The Front-End of the web is based on three major technologies:

 1. **HTML**: HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
 2. **CSS**: Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
 3. **JavaScript**: JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?

-Many libraries and frameworks have been built _on top_ of JavaScript that make front-end development even more robust and powerful!
+Many libraries and frameworks have been built _on top_ of JavaScript that make Front-End development even more robust and powerful!
 If you hear terms like React, Vue, Ember, Angular... those are all JavaScript frameworks used to build professional level applications.

 ## What are we doing today?